Biograph of Leo Fasciocco - Updated 2/20/2020

 I also had the opportunity to work with Msgr.
 Raymond O’Flaherty, long-time pastor at St. Monica’s, with whom I did many Latin Masses with and took to Benedictine monasteries in the California high desert and also at a monastery near Carlsbad, Ca.

 I also worked with his cousin Jesuit John O’Flaherty, who was on the original team that handle the true story used in the original movie the exorcist.
+Also, there were wonderful people at St. Monica's prayer group, Linda Auer, Julie and Ed Moosbruger, Roger Meyer, Nancy Sassen, Eileen Libbey and so many others.

 In Arizona, I had the opportunity to work with my friend Don Baur and we put on spiritual workshops at Mt.
 Claret Retreat Center in Scottsdale, Az.